FarronF/limerick-council-meetings/meetings/2022/03/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 17th Dec 2021.md

 with in the courts by the end of the year which is double the number of cases in Cork.
 The amount of

-work done in this area is incredible, however, due to the volume trial days become backed up.--- The Chief Superintendent confirmed that a lot of work is being done in community policing.
+work done in this area is incredible, however, due to the volume trial days become backed up.
+---
+The Chief Superintendent confirmed that a lot of work is being done in community policing.
 There

 are a high number of drunk driving and drug driving offences and domestic abuse is still a major